May 26, 2020 | Product News

 All-in-one tools may be unable to provide the required granularity at the billing level.
 This includes aspects touched on previously, including handling separate manager sleeves, asset exclusions, and billing at the household and individual account level.
 Additionally, feeds that are outside of client control (i.e. custodian) are often left out of calculations with less sophisticated billing solutions.
 This can lead to workarounds such as manual processes in Excel, adding significant time to the process and increasing the chance of errors.

 In addition to the challenges already mentioned, billing that applies across a variety of parties and classes can be challenging for a non-specialized tool because of the many parameters and varied computational methods that are typically involved in UMA billing.
-These tools can also experience difficulty calculating fees during account onboarding or termination.
+These tools can also experience difficulty calculating wealth management firm fees during account onboarding or termination.
 These accounts lifecycle events, and others such as asset flows and manager changes, require specific logic and processing that is often beyond the competency and expertise of non-specialized billing software.

 An inability to handle complex scenarios such as these can lead to a range of errors, the most common of which is missing or inaccurate fee adjustments related to intra-period lifecycle events.